Why Is My Check Engine Light On After Battery Change?

 2. Loose or Corroded Battery Terminals

-In addition, if the battery acid leaks out, it can corrode the terminals.
-So, whenever a battery is replaced, ensure the terminals and battery posts are cleaned before installation.
+If battery acid leaks out, it can rust the terminals.
+So clean the terminals and battery posts before putting in a new battery.

 How to fix?

-Also, make sure the battery terminal is fully seated against the post of the battery.
-I had this problem when I didn’t push the terminal down far enough over the post.
+Make sure the terminal is pushed all the way onto the battery post.
+I once had a problem because I didn’t push the terminal down enough.

 3. Short To Ground

-Moreover, if the wrench mistakenly touches the vehicle’s chassis while removing the positive terminal first, it will pull a lot of currents and the spark will be hot enough to destroy the battery with a dead short.
+Also, if the wrench touches the chassis removing positive terminal first, it will pull high currents.
+The resulting spark can destroy the battery with a dead short.

 How to check?